Alphabet Story Stones

 How to Use Story Stones

-As I mentioned above, there are many ways to use story stones with young students.
-From story telling to early literacy skills, try these activities with your little ones.
+As I mentioned above, there are countless hands-on ways to use story stones with young students.
+From engaging storytelling sessions to fostering early literacy skills, you can explore a variety of exciting activities with your little ones.

 Put the story stones in a basket.
 Have your child choose a stone and use it to begin a story.
 Then, choose another stone and add on to the story.
 This can be done individually or in a group setting.